rolevax/mjpancake/README.md

 Pancake Mahjong is an inofficial Saki mahjong game with high-quality occult implementation.

-## Features

-- (TODO)
+Visit [https://mjpancake.github.io] for more information.

 ## Build

-The client can be built on Linux, Windows, or macOS with Qt 5.7.1 or later installed.
+The client can be built on Linux, Windows, or macOS with Qt (community version) installed,
+The least required version is Qt 5.7.1, but it is recommended to use the lastest Qt 5.9.1 to obtain a probably better performance.
-The target platform can be Linux, Windows, macOS, or Android.
+The target platform can be Linux, Windows, macOS, Android, or iOS.
-We will also test supporting for iOS in the future.
+Visit [https://www.qt.io/] to learn about Qt.

-To obtain an executable client, build it either by the Qt Creator or from the command line:
+To obtain an executable client, build it either by the Qt Creator (easier) or from the command line:

 ```
 git clone --recursive https://github.com/rolevax/mjpancake.git